 - Which documents are required for a visa application?

 EU citizens and citizens of Norway, Iceland and Liechtenstein do not need a visa to enter Germany and do not need to apply for a residence permit.
 However all Munich residents have to register.
 You can work in Germany at any time.
-EU-citizens from Croatia have a limited right to free movement.
-You need to apply for a work permit via the Foreigners Office.

 For citizens of all other countries: You will require an application for a residence permit that expressly allows you to work in Germany before you enter Germany.